 Wood Coasters

-Protecting a finely built piece of wood furniture is just as important as building it.
-Many a tabletop has been marred or even ruined by people setting drinks or hot dishes on it, leaving permanent marks in the finish.
-While it is often possible to remove this damage and refinish the tabletop, that’s an extra project that none of us need.
-Better to protect the tabletop, so the time can be spent building new projects.
+Protecting a finely built piece of wood furniture is as essential as creating it.
+Many tabletops have been marred or ruined by people setting drinks or hot dishes on them, leaving permanent marks on the finish.
+While removing this damage and refinishing the tabletop is often possible, that’s an extra project that none of us need.
+It’s better to protect the tabletop so the time can be spent building new projects.

 That’s where coasters and trivets come in.
-Coasters protect tabletops from the condensation that forms around cold drinks and trivets protect tabletops from hot serving dishes.
-While trivets are typically considerably larger than coasters, they are similar in many other ways.
+Coasters protect tabletops from the condensation around cold drinks, and trivets protect them from hot dishes when serving them.
+While trivets are typically considerably more significant than coasters, they are similar in many ways.

-Coasters can and are made of almost any material, ranging from paper to marble.
-Those printed with advertising slogans are generally made of inexpensive materials, like synthetics or cork; but for a more elegant look that compliments wood furnishings, it’s hard to beat wood.
-Whether the wood matches the furniture or is made to contrast it, it provides a nice accent to the table while protecting it.
+Coasters can and are made of almost any material, from paper to marble.
+Those printed with advertising slogans are generally made of inexpensive materials, like synthetics or cork, but wood is hard to beat for a more elegant look that complements wood furnishings.
+Whether the wood matches the furniture or is made to contrast it, it provides a lovely accent to the table while protecting it.

-Wood coasters can vary considerably in appearance, not only due to the choice of wood in making them, but also in the manufacture of the coaster.
-Simple coasters might be made of only one type of wood, while more elaborate ones will mix various species together to produce an attractive pattern. epoxy resin can also be mixed in with the wood, filling gaps between individual wood pieces, whether those gaps are intentionally created or due to combining the live edge of several pieces of wood.
+Wood coasters can vary considerably in appearance, not only due to the choice of wood used in making them but also in the manufacture of the coaster.
+Simple coasters might be made of only one type of wood, while more elaborate ones will mix various species to produce an attractive pattern.
+Epoxy resin can also be mixed in with the wood, filling gaps between individual wood pieces, whether those gaps are intentionally created or due to combining the live edge of several pieces of wood.

-The number of coasters being created at one time may have an impact on design considerations.
-As we will see in making butcher block coasters, the decision on whether to make the coasters end grain or long grain depends largely on how many coasters are being made.
-If all that is being made is a set of four, it really doesn’t make much sense to make them end grain.
-On the other hand, if several matching sets are desired, then it’s much easier to accomplish that with end grain than with long grain.
+The number of coasters being created at one time may impact design considerations.
+As we will see in making butcher block coasters, the decision on whether to make the coasters end grain or long grain depends mainly on how many coasters are being made.
+If all that is being made is a set of four, making them end grain doesn’t make much sense.
+On the other hand, if several matching sets are desired, it’s much easier to accomplish that with the end grain than with the long grain.

-It’s impossible to cover all the different design options or even techniques for making coasters; but we will look at a few different methods, leaving the ultimate design choices for the woodworker that will make them.
+It’s impossible to cover all the different design options or techniques for making coasters, but we will look at a few different methods, leaving the ultimate design choices for the woodworker who will make them.

 Live Edge Coasters

-Live edge tables and countertops have become very popular in recent years.
-This has spilled over into creating other applications for live edge slabs and log slices, with them being used for such things as serving platters and even coasters.
-Live edge coasters are easy to make and visually impressive, sure to garner a comment or two from the guests.
+Live-edge tables and countertops have become very popular in recent years.
+This has spilled over into creating other applications for live-edge slabs and log slices, with them being used for serving platters and even coasters.
+Live-edge coasters are easy to make and visually impressive, sure to garner a comment or two from the guests.

-While these coasters can be made of any type of wood, it should be kept in mind that the wood will be sliced thin, across the grain.
-Some types of wood are not strong enough to survive usage when cut in that manner, so should not be used.
+While these coasters can be made of any wood, it should be remembered that the wood will be sliced thin across the grain.
+Some types of wood are not strong enough to survive usage when cut in that manner, so they should not be used.
 If unsure whether a particular log will work, cut a slice and see how easily it breaks by hand.
 If considerable force is required, it will work fine for the coasters.

-The other issue that might occur with live edge coasters is that the bark might come off.
-Each tree species is different and the wood reacts differently as it dries.
+The other issue with live edge coasters is that the bark might come off.
+Each tree species is different, and the wood reacts differently as it dries.
 Oak, for example, shrinks considerably as it dries, but the bark does not.
 This leaves the bark not very well attached to the wood and makes it easy to peel off.
-That problem can be solved by filling the space between the wood and the bark with epoxy, before cutting the log section into coasters.
+That problem can be solved by filling the space between the wood and the bark with epoxy before cutting the log section into coasters.

-Some other species of wood have bark that in and of itself doesn’t stay intact, such as cedar.
-When making coasters out of cedar, it is best to remove the bark, rather than trying to use it as part of the design.
-That can also be done in the case of woods where the bark tends to separate from the wood, such as the aforementioned oak.
+Some other species of wood, such as cedar, have bark that doesn’t stay intact.
+When making coasters out of cedar, it is best to remove the bark rather than try to use it as part of the design.
+That can also be done in the woods where the bark separates from the wood, such as the oak above.

 cedar, live edge, coasters